Connect with others who understand.

 Differential Diagnosis

-Treatment for Narcolepsy and Insomnia
+Treatment Options for Narcolepsy and Insomnia

 Treatments for narcolepsy focus on helping manage the symptoms.
-Treatments for insomnia, on the other hand, may involve addressing the issues contributing to your inability to sleep, as well as using therapies and/or medications to help you get a better night’s sleep.
+Treatments for insomnia, on the other hand, may involve addressing the issues contributing to your inability to sleep, as well as using therapies or medications to help you get a better night’s sleep.

 Although there is no known cure for narcolepsy, medications and lifestyle adjustments can help you manage its symptoms.